Decentralized-ID/decentralized-id.github.io/_posts/identosphere-dump/organizations/kantara.md

 # Kantara

-* [Meet Kantara’s new Executive Director, Kay Chopard](https://www.ubisecure.com/podcast/kay-chopard-kantara/) Lets Talk about Digital Identity

-Kay explores why identity is so critical in so many applications; her hope for more promotion of Kantara’s great work and to advance opportunities for collaboration; Kantara’s new mobile drivers licenses (mDLs) work group; Women in Identity and the problem of lack of diversity in standards working groups; and why access and inclusion is one of the biggest challenges facing identity today.
 * [EIC Speaker Spotlight: Kay Chopard on Driving Digital Trust](https://www.kuppingercole.com/blog/beskers/eic-speaker-spotlight-kay-chopard-driving-digital-trust)
   The mission of Kantara is to grow and fulfill the market for trustworthy use of identity and personal data.
 And that's a very broad mission.
 But to do that, some of the things you see in our mission are words like trust, grow, fulfilling what the market needs.
 * [Exostar Receives Kantara Initiative’s Identity Assurance Trust Framework Certification](https://www.exostar.com/press/exostar-receives-kantara-initiatives-identity-assurance-trust-framework-certification-achieves-healthcare-and-life-science-community-milestones/) - Latest Recognition Further Demonstrates Company Protects Customers’ Identity and Personal Data by Complying with NIST 800-63 Standard